h5bp/server-configs-apache/README.md

 #### Adding custom modules

 Imagine you're passing all requests to non-existing files to your favourite web framework.
-The according *mod_rewrite* snippet would go like this:
+The according [_mod_dir_](https://httpd.apache.org/docs/trunk/mod/mod_dir.html#fallbackresource) snippet would go like this:

 ```
-RewriteEngine On
-RewriteCond %{REQUEST_FILENAME} !-f
-RewriteCond %{REQUEST_FILENAME} !-d
-RewriteRule ^ index.php [QSA,L]
+FallbackResource index.php
 ```

 Store this snippet in a file, e.g. **config/framework_rewrites.conf,** and add a reference in your **htaccess.conf:**